perseas/Pyrseas/docs/dbtoyaml.rst

 dbname

-    Specifies the name of the database whose schema is to extracted.
+    Specifies the name of the database whose schema is to be extracted.

 .. cmdoption:: -m, --multiple-files